-The number of time-based restricted shares and performance-based RSUs granted during 2019 were both based on the average closing price of our common stock as reported on NASDAQ for the 20 trading days prior to the grant date.
+The number of time-based restricted shares and PBRSUs granted during 2023 were both based on the average closing price of our common stock as reported on Nasdaq for the 20 trading days prior to the grant date.
 Under SEC rules, for purposes of this Proxy Statement we are required to value these awards using different calculations in the compensation tables following this CD&A. For ease of reference, the table below reconciles the values of these awards from the amount reported in this CD&A to the amounts reported in the compensation tables.